juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 ### Best GPU for x86_64 (2010-2020) </br>

 ### The title of this Repo is "Best GPU for.."
-The goal is to find 1x GPU that works in all OS, or most from 2010 to 2020. </br>
+The goal is to find 1x GPU that works in all OS, or most OS from 2010 to 2020. </br>

 most important OS from x86_64 era: </br>
 [OSX SnowLeopard 10.6.8](https://en.wikipedia.org/wiki/Mac_OS_X_Snow_Leopard) [Server](https://en.wikipedia.org/wiki/Mac_OS_X_Server#Mac_OS_X_Server_10.6_(Snow_Leopard)) </br>